operator-framework/operator-sdk/doc/proposals/cli-ux-phase1.md

 | `--olm-version`  | string | The version of OLM to deploy (default `latest`)                                                 |
 | `--kubeconfig`   | string | Path for custom Kubernetes client config file (overrides the default locations)                 |

+**Open questions:**
+1. Do we need to support different cluster types?
+Or should we just always use `upstream` since OLM is already installed by default in OCP and OKD clusters?

 ### `operator-sdk alpha olm up`

 Creates all necessary resources in the cluster to run the operator via OLM, waits for the operator to be deployed by OLM, and tails the operator log, similar to `operator-sdk up local`.
 When the user terminates the process or if a timeout or error occurs, all of the created resources will be cleaned up.